 All the above values approximate a safe range of daily nutrients to meet

 Some minerals have no known upper limits and can be eaten in larger amounts, like potassium.

 ***The tolerable upper limit for magnesium supplements is 350mg but it can be eaten in much larger doses from food sources.

-**Estimated Average Daily Intakes (Not necessarily the average health requirement)
+**Estimated Average Daily Intakes (Not necessarily the average wellness requirement)

 UL = Upper Limit